-Can I Transfer Assets Using a Joint Tenancy Deed?
+Can I Transfer Assets Using Medicaid's Disability Transfer Exception?

 No, that would not be considered a transfer for Medicaid purposes if your daughter pays fair market value.
 A bigger question, however, is whether you can make a gift of a 1% joint interest.
 Traditionally, joint owners must share in the entirety of the property, meaning your daughter would have to pay for half the value of the property.
 You can always transfer a 1% interest to your daughter as a tenant in common, but that would still subject 99% of the value of the house to probate and to a Medicaid claim for reimbursement upon your death.
 Whether you can avoid this through a joint ownership as you suggest depends on your state's laws.